lincalexa/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is a bikeshare project that looks at bike sharing details for 3 cities.

 ### Files used
 Include the files used